Hauwa-hesh/Genesis/firststep-health/README.md

 FirstStep Health is designed for first-time founders in Al Qua'a and other rural UAE communities who have healthcare skills but do not know how to legally establish a business.

-### Example User

-**Fatima** has been helping her neighbours by checking blood pressure and blood sugar levels for years.
-She wants to make her services official but does not know what type of license she needs, what documents are required, or where to begin.

-FirstStep Health gives her a clear, personalised roadmap in minutes.

 ---

 ## How It Works